spcourse/data/info/syllabus.md

 You pass the course by:
 1. submitting sufficient coursework
-2. finish the final project
+2. finishing the final project

 Your grade will be determined by your final project.
 We will evaluate the following criteria: